IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2024-03-07-gladiators-ready-pricing-models-fight-it-out.md

 ---

 Originally published by The Actuary, 7 March 2024. © The Institute and Faculty of Actuaries. <br>
-<a href="https://www.theactuary.com/2024/03/05/gladiators-ready-pricing-models-fight-it-out"> Click here to read the original article</a>.
+<a href="https://www.theactuary.com/2024/03/05/gladiators-ready-pricing-models-fight-it-out" target="_blank"> Click here to read the original article</a>.
 {: .notice}

 <b> Karol Gawlowski , John Condon, Jack Harrington and Davide Ruffini examine two relatively new Neural Network architectures, exploring their benefits and contrasting them to more typical GLMs and Feed Forward Neural Networks. </b>